PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 contract still expected no successor targets.
 Its corrected target contract passes `410 passed in 20.86s`; the branch-changed broad gate passes `1625 passed in 30.08s`, and targeted static validation passes.

+The Transpose/MUL/ADD/Transpose affine pre/post owner is now characterized as a fixed one-key result with a default 32-rewrite cap, three lowerer calls, three declarative orchestration selections, and one consumed late-binary composite call.
+The final lowerer call already retains `_no_layout_final_affine_prepost_stats`; selected targets for the two raw forms are `_layout_pass_set_1_affine_prepost_stats` and `_no_layout_fallback_affine_prepost_stats`.
+Exact arguments, conditional and final boundaries, nested layout routes, and consumed late-binary form are frozen.
+Unconditional pruning means a zero counter is not complete mutation evidence.
+The focused gate passes `495 passed, 1 xfailed in 19.89s`; the branch-changed broad gate passes `1626 passed, 1 xfailed in 30.38s`.